 But, make a mental note, these little bites of puff pastry heaven would also be an excellent addition to ANY of your holiday gatherings – Christmas, Hanukkah, and New Year’s.
 Whatever!

 You guys!
-Puff pastry perfection is going on ri-cheer.
+Buttery, flaky appetizer perfection is going on ri-cheer.

-These bites may be mini in size, but they pack a flavorful punch!
+These pear tarts may be mini in size, but they pack a flavorful punch!

 Flaky, buttery puff pastry topped with smoky caramelized onions; sweet, fruity pears; earthy thyme, and cheesy, decadent gorgonzola and gruyere.

-Seriously guys, make these.
-Devour these.
+Seriously guys, make these mini tarts.
+Devour them.
 And repeat… at every party from now to eternity. 😉

 - If you have been caramelizing your onions and NOT deglazing the pan at the end with liquid, like a splash or two of alcohol, you have been doing it all wrong. 😉 The alcohol cooks off, but the flavor it leaves behind is amazing.
 I always use a few splashes of Brandy to deglaze the pan, and I have written it in the recipe below.
 However, feel free to use whatever liquid you would like.
 White wine works well, but if you want to do a splash of stock or broth, that is fine too!
 Just use some sort of liquid, because you want to scrape up all the flavor in those browned bits stuck to the bottom of the pan.